jnotears/myprofile/README.md

 ## Objective
 ***
-*Become a software engineer capale of solving project problems, able to work in team.
+*Become a software engineer capable of solving project problems, able to work in team.
 Learning to know, learning to be, learning to do and learning to live together.*

 ## Education
 ***